Supermagnum/Flashlight/README.md

 One leg of the switch must be connected to the endcap.
 The switch may require a small spring so the other leg is in contact with the batterys negative therminal.

-It also needs the parts, those are mentioned inthe BOM file.
+It also needs the parts, those are mentioned in the BOM file.

 Explanation on the files:
 Exploded.jpg is the exploded view from Freecad, with all the parts visible.